 If you have always dreamed of living in Italy, or if indeed you are moving here as part of an intracompany transfer, in order to make your relocation go as smoothly as possible, there are certain things that you should be aware of before making the move.
-Below you will find a list of the eight most important aspects of relocating to Italy.
+Below, you will find a list of the eight most important aspects of relocating to Italy.

 2. Property: It is always best to work with a reputable realtor when both renting and purchasing a property in Italy.
 They will be able to help you navigate the sometimes-complex waters of Italian bureaucracy, which is essential if you have just relocated.
 For example, people coming from other markets are often surprised to learn that the landlord, apart from major leakages, is not responsible for much more in the property.
-For this reason, it is very important that a thorough check in in done when you move into a property and when you move out, to safeguard as much as possible the return of your rental deposit.
+For this reason, it is very important that a thorough check in be done when you move into a property and when you move out, to safeguard as much as possible the return of your rental deposit.

-6. Special Needs: It is vital before relocating to Italy that you get information about anyone in your family that requires special services such as: elderly parents, children who are mentally or physically challenged, companion animals, or family members with other special needs.
-For your relocation to Italy to go as smoothly as possible, you need to make sure that such cases can be dealt with properly, in the area of Italy where you intend to reside.
+6. Special Needs: It is vital before relocating to Italy that you get information about anyone in your family that requires special services, such as elderly parents, children who are mentally or physically challenged, companion animals, or family members with other special needs.
+For your relocation to Italy to go as smoothly as possible, you need to make sure that such cases can be dealt with properly in the area of Italy where you intend to reside.

 8. Cost of Living: If you move to a major market in Italy like Milan or Rome, please note that the cheapest one-bedroom apartment that you will find will be approximately €900 per month, utilities will be extra, and you will probably also have a monthly condominium fee on top as well.
 Public transport, although limited, is very cheap, and eating out, if you choose wisely, can still be affordable.